China says Pacific not sphere of influence of any country

-BEIJING (AP) — China says South Pacific islands don’t fall within any country’s sphere of influence, amid growing resistance to its efforts to broaden its footprint in a region that involves the United States, Australia and their allies.
+BEIJING (AP) — Islands in the South Pacific don’t fall within any country’s sphere of influence, a Chinese diplomat said Tuesday, amid growing resistance to Beijing’s efforts to broaden its footprint in a region long dominated by the United States, Australia and their allies.

 Vice Foreign Minister Zheng Zeguang said other countries should abandon what he called a “Cold War mentality and the zero-sum game mentality which are both outdated.”